Azure-Samples/cargotracker-liberty-aks/README.md

 | limit 500
 ```

-Type and run the following Kusto query to see Open Liberty server logs, replace the `ContainerHostname` with one of Open Liberty server name displayed above.
+Type and run the following Kusto query to see Open Liberty server logs, replace the `PodName` with one of Open Liberty server name displayed above.

 ```sql
 ContainerLogV2